viamrobotics/docs/docs/services/navigation/_index.md

 linkTitle: "Navigation"
 description: "The Navigation Service uses GPS to autonomously navigate a rover to user defined endpoints."
 type: docs
-weight: 45
+weight: 60
 no_list: true
-# icon: "/services/img/icons/frame-system.svg"
+icon: "/services/img/icons/navigation.svg"
+images: ["/services/img/icons/navigation.svg"]
 tags: ["navigation", "services", "base", "rover"]
 # SMEs: Raymond
 ---

-The Navigation service is the stateful definition of Viam's [Motion service](/services/motion/) It uses GPS to autonomously navigate a rover [base](/components/base/) to user defined endpoints called `Waypoints`.
+The Navigation service is the stateful definition of Viam's [Motion Service](/services/motion/) It uses GPS to autonomously navigate a rover [base](/components/base/) to user defined endpoints called `Waypoints`.
-Once the `Waypoints` are added and the `Mode` of the service is [set to `waypoints`](#setmode), Navigation services calls begin.
+Once the `Waypoints` are added and the `Mode` of the service is [set to `waypoints`](#setmode), the service communicates with the base as it begins to navigate to the `Waypoints`.

 ## Configuration